 In Numbers 5:11-21, God teaches the use of a bizarre ritual using cursed “bitter water” to abort fetuses of mothers who were suspected to be conceived through infidelity.
 Here you can find seemingly clear-cut support for the pro-choice position.

 If you just use the Bible, you can easily find support for abortion.

 So where do Christians get support for a position of pro-life?

 The Origins of Pro-Life

 You can scour the Bible with a fine-toothed comb, yet you will not find any passage that describes a prohibition or penalty for a woman who chooses to terminate her pregnancy.
-In some places, the Bible seems to allow and even demand that abortion take place.
-How can Christians claim that the pro-life position is Biblical?
+On the contrary, in some places, the Bible seems to allow and even demand that abortion take place.
+So how can Christians claim that the pro-life position is Biblical?
 You can’t find support until you look at the ethics laid out by Jesus.

 Christians are known for being anti-abortion, unfortunately, they are not known for being pro-life.

 The world has a single qualifier for being labeled pro-life: being anti-abortion.

 Jesus has many more qualifiers for being labeled pro-life.
 Jesus isn’t just pro-birth; he is pro-life to the core.
 According to Jesus: don’t kill unborn babies.
 Or born babies.
 Or grown-up babies.
 Or anyone who was once a baby.
 Jesus requires that his followers love, and not kill even their enemies.
 To his original audience, the Jews who were oppressed by their terrorist occupiers, this would have sounded like an insane command.
 Thus, by Jesus requiring that we love our enemies, he raised the bar much higher than just being against abortion.